lap-top/b-challenge-android/README.md

 ## Overview
 Follows clean architecture guidelines (presentation, domain, data) with MVMM architectural design pattern.
+Although it's not necessary to follow these in such a small app, the purpose of the implementation was to demonstrate knowledge of such architectural guidelines/patterns

 ## Features used
 - Material3 (Light theme and dark theme to be implemented)